cohenlabUNC/clpipe/docs/fmriprep.rst

 .. code-block:: console

-    usage: get_reports [-options]
+    Usage: get_reports [OPTIONS]

-        -options:
+      This command creates a zip archive of fmriprep QC reports for download.

+    Options:
-            -configFile, REQUIRED.
-The configuration file for the current data processing setup.
+      -config_file FILE    The configuration file for the current data processing setup.  [required]
-            -outputFile, Path and name of the output archive.
-Defaults to current working directory and 'Report_Archive.zip'
+      -output_name TEXT    Path and name of the output archive.
+Defaults to current working directory and "Report_Archive.zip"
+      -debug               Print traceback on errors.
+      --help               Show this message and exit.

 This command uses the working directory previously specified to copy the reports and images to, then creates a zip archive containing them.
 This command is not a batch command, and can take a little time creating the archive, so be aware.